PerttuHamalainen/MediaAI/README.md

 ### Grading / Project Work

-You **pass the course** by submitting a report of the project (details in the lecture slides).
+You **pass the course** by submitting a report of the project in [MyCourses](http://mycourses.aalto.fi).
 The grading is pass / fail, as numerical grading is not feasible on a course where students typically come from very different backgrounds.
 To get your project accepted, the main requirement is that a you make an effort and advance from your individual starting point.

-The project documentation is **to be submitted through [MyCourses](http://mycourses.aalto.fi)**.
 It is also recommended to make the project publicly available, e.g., as a Colab notebook or Github repository.
-You may simply submit a link to the notebook or repository, if they containthe needed documentation.
+Instead of a project report, you may simply submit a link to the notebook or repository, if they contain the needed documentation.

 Students can choose their **project topics** based on their own interests and learning goals.
-Projects are **agreed on** with the teachers.
+Projects are agreed on with the teachers.
 You could create something in Colab or Unity Machine Learning agents, or if you'd rather not write any code, experimenting with artist-friendly tools like [GIMP-ML](https://github.com/kritiksoman/GIMP-ML) or [RunwayML](https://runwayml.com/) to create something new and/or interesting is also ok.
-For example, one could generate song lyrics using [https://theselyricsdonotexist.com/](https://theselyricsdonotexist.com/), and use them to compose and record a song.
+For example, one could generate song lyrics using a text generator such as GPT-3, and use them to compose and record a song.

 ## Syllabus